indiepopart/jhipster-kafka/README.md

 DISTRIBUTION_LIST={anotherEmailAccount}
 ```

-Build the services docker images for blog, store and gateway with the following command:
+Build the Docker images for blog, store and gateway by running the following command in each directory.

 ```bash
 ./mvnw -ntp -Pprod verify jib:dockerBuild
 ```

-Once all the services are built, run docker-compose:
+Once all the services are built, run them with Docker Compose:

 ```bash
 docker-compose up
 ```

-Login to the JHipster Registry at [**http://localhost:8761**](http://localhost:8761) with Okta user credentials and check the service's health.
+Login to the JHipster Registry at <http://localhost:8761> with your Okta user credentials and check the service's health.

-Once everything is up, go to the gateway at http://localhost:8080 and login.
-Create store entity and then update it.
-The `alert` microservice should log entries when processing the received message from the `store` service.
+Once everything is up, go to the gateway at <http://localhost:8080> and log in.
+Create a store entity and then update it.
+The `alert` microservice should log entries when processing the received message from the `store` service and you should receive an email.

 ## Links

 - [JHipster: Using Kafka](https://www.jhipster.tech/using-kafka/)
 - [Apache Kafka](https://kafka.apache.org/intro)

 ## Help